 I did that a bunch recently.
-I was tracking some records, and used some THAT SOUND samples.
-I’d make a beat in Pro Tools, using samples, and then play to that, and add in some of the overheads and room mic sounds to make it feel human, and join it all together.
-So the emphasis is on the samples instead of the real drums.
-Instead of tracking drums first and making the samples fit to that, I do the opposite by locking samples in, and then play the drum kit to make everything feel more alive.
-I do that more for pop music though.
-I wouldn’t do that for an Americana song.
+I was tracking some records, and used some That Sound samples.
+I’d make a beat in Pro Tools, using samples, and then play to that, and add in some of the overheads and room mic sounds to make it feel human, and then join it all together.
+So instead of tracking drums first and making the samples fit to that, I do the opposite by locking samples in, and then play the drum kit to make everything feel more alive.
+I do that more for pop music though; I wouldn’t do that for an Americana song.

 Making music is meant to be fun.
 One of the things I’ve learned over the years is that the studio is meant to be fun and there are no rules.
 When you meet people who tell you that things have to be done a certain way, they’re probably not very high up in the game.
-The longer I do this, the less I know, and start to feel more creative to try new things.
+The longer I do this, the less I know, and the more I feel creative to try new things.

 Can you talk a bit more about snare tuning.
 What determines your tuning?

-If you want to get a Red Hot Chilli Peppers ring or a Tom Petty back-beat, you can’t use low tuning, as the snare needs to have a certain ring to it.
-I was drumming fills on a session yesterday that focused from 1950s rock and roll, which needed high tuning.
-But most of my sessions are for pop songs, which have fat choruses, where you’re playing to a bunch of programming.
-I’ve found that a dead drum sound sits with that kind of music the best, when the snares sound like hand claps.
-You stick that with different samples, and it sounds great.
+If you want to get a Red Hot Chilli Peppers ring or a Tom Petty back-beat, you can’t use low tuning, as the snare needs to have a certain ring to it which only comes from being tuned high.
+I was drumming fills on a session yesterday for 1950s-type rock and roll music, which needed high tuning, or it wouldn’t have worked.
+But most of my sessions are for pop songs, which have fat choruses where you’re playing to a bunch of programming.
+For that kind of music, low tuning works better.
+I’ve found that a dead drum sound works best, when the snares sound like hand claps.
+If you stick that with different samples, it sounds great.

-Great stuff.
-Let’s move on to THAT SOUNDS’ latest pack.
+Let’s talk about That Sound’s latest pack.
 How did the Darren King collaboration come about?
 Did your reach out to him?

 Yes, we reached out to him.
 We’d initially been building the company around my drumming and session work, but later decided that we wanted to incorporate other personalities.
 The main reason we approached him was that we thought he had a unique, throwback sound, which aligns with what we love.
 So we asked him if he was interested, and he said he was.
-It was a simple process; he came to Nashville, and we tracked it.
+It was a simple process: he came to Nashville and we tracked it.
 We’re now in conversations with other music makers, both drummers and producers in the hope of dreaming up other great sample pack to release.
-But we are treading with caution in that regard, as we’re a boutique company, and only want to release samples that we totally dig.
+But we’re treading with caution in that regard, as we’re a boutique company and only want to release samples that we totally dig.

 Darren’s pack turned out great.
-A few days after we released it, we were watching the NBA All Star Weekend, and the music used for a clothing company commercial was all Darren’s loops, haha.
+A few days after we released it, we were watching the NBA All-Star Weekend, and the music used for a clothing company commercial was all Darren’s loops (laughs).

-Cool!
-Darren has a distinct sound of cracking snares and fat kicks.
+Darren has a very distinct sound of cracking snares and fat kicks.
 Can you tell me about the process used to capture that?

-It’s not rocket science.
 Darren relies a lot on saturated sounds.
 He gets the drums to sound great by recording the deadest drums possible.
 So the bottom heads of his toms are taken off, and the front head of the kick too.
 He puts a ton of gaffer tape on everything, enough to make it sound like you’re hitting a phone book.
 The older the drum heads, the better.
-He uses a room that’s as dead as possible, to get a tight, thumpy sound, and a lot of their sound comes from using SM57′s.
+He uses a room that’s as dead as possible, to get a tight, thumpy sound, and a lot of their sound comes from using SM57’s.
 That’s the most of it.
-Mutemath use gear to make it sound right afterwards, be it tape saturation or saturation through plugins.
-It’s a huge part of Darren’s sound.
+Mutemath use gear to make it sound right afterwards, be it analog tape saturation or saturation through plugins.
 Also, a lot of their sound is just a few mics going through the machine of an old movie projector.